superbox-dev/keba_keenergy/README.md

 # Turn your KEBA heat pump into a smart home device

-A **Home Assistant integration** that seamlessly connects to **KEBA KeEnergy** heat pumps via the Web HMI API, turning system data into easy-to-use Home Assistant entities for monitoring and control.
+**KEBA KeEnergy integration** is a custom **Home Assistant integration** that seamlessly connects to your heat pumps via the KEBA KeEnergy Web HMI API, turning system data into easy-to-use Home Assistant entities for monitoring and control.

 ![Inverter Sensors](images/dashboard.png)